Why should I consider applying to the UB School of Pharmacy

 Do you accept Advanced Placement (AP) credit for prerequisites?

 Yes.
-However, we do not accept alternative credit for Biology or Chemistry.
 Please review the Advanced Placement (AP) credit website for articulation requirements.

 Do you give preference to any major?